-A Spirit of Understanding Acts 2:1 - 21; Genesis 11:1 - 9; 1 Corinthians 14:6 - 13 came to us, he was only ten months old, so he was just beginning to talk a little bit.
+A Spirit of Understanding Acts 2:1-21; Genesis 11:1-9; 1 Corinthians 14:6-13 Sunday, May 23, 2021

+When we adopted our son Brandon and he came home to us from South Korea, he was only ten months old, so he was just beginning to talk a little bit.
 He could only say a few words, but he had never been exposed to English when he lived in Korea, so he didn't understand us, and the only words he spoke were Korean baby talk, so we didn't understand him.
 And the first few months were really difficult for us.
 There was one thing he would always do early on in his time with us.
 He would say, "Ma ma ma ma."
-And we thought,
+And we thought, "That's so cute!
+He's already saying mama!
+So he either wants his Korean foster mother, or he's talking about Jen!"